Preserving Achievement; Inspiring Innovation

-We at the U.S. Space Walk of Fame Foundation work to preserve the history of the U.S. Space program through its Mercury, Gemini, Apollo and Shuttle monument displays in Space View Park and the U.S. Space Walk of Fame museum.
+We at the U.S. Space Walk of Fame Foundation work to preserve the history of the U.S. Space program through our American Space Museum and the Mercury, Gemini, Apollo and Shuttle monument displays in Space View Park.
 We invite you to visit us and see the rich history of the U.S. space program.

 First, here is a brief history about us.

-The U.S. Space Walk of Fame Foundation was created in 1988.
-Dr. Doyle Chastain, a Titusville physician, wrote a letter to the Titusville City Council suggesting a project to preserve space history and to honor men and women associated with America’s space program.
-With a downtown redevelopment program in progress to enhance the riverfront, the suggestion was welcomed by the city council and the Titusville Community Redevelopment Agency.
+The U.S. Space Walk of Fame Foundation was created in 1988 when a local physician wrote to the Titusville City Council suggesting a project to preserve space history and to honor men and women associated with America’s space program.
+With a downtown redevelopment program in progress to enhance the riverfront, the suggestion was welcomed by the council and the Titusville Community Redevelopment Agency.
 The idea resulted in the formation of the U.S. Space Walk of Fame Foundation, a non-profit organization.